SolidRusT/srt-8192/docs/TurnSystem_Explanation.md

 ### Timing and Turn Limitations

 - **Turn Timer**: Each turn has a **maximum duration**, providing a limited window in which to complete actions.
 This ensures the game progresses smoothly and keeps players engaged.
-  - Default Timer: Each turn lasts up to **60 seconds**, after which any unfinished actions are automatically finalized.
+  - Default Timer: Each turn lasts up to **73.828 seconds**, which aligns perfectly with the updated game cycle duration to ensure synchronization.

+- **Game Cycle Timer**: The game progresses with **8,192 game cycles** spanning across **two weeks**.
+Each game cycle lasts **73.828 seconds**, allowing for perfect alignment with the two-week period without requiring downtime or leftover time.
+This ensures the game world resets exactly after two weeks, keeping all players on the same rhythm.

 - **Max Turns Per Cycle**: A game cycle can contain a maximum number of turns, defined in the **game settings** (e.g., **100 turns** per cycle).
 Once the limit is reached, the game moves into a new cycle, where players may be rewarded for their progress.